-Figure 2: The solution of the 1-watchtower problem for the continuous version is much smaller than the discrete version.
-The points (b) and (d) represent the locations of the watchtower in the continuous and discrete versions, respectively (suppose $h_3 < h_1$).
+Figure 2: When k = 2, the solution of the 1-watchtower problem for the continuous version is much smaller than the discrete version.
+The points b and d represent the locations of the watchtower in the continuous and discrete versions, respectively (suppose $h_3 < h_1$).
+In the continuous version, the tower is located on the edge of the terrain with height zero, while in the discrete version it must be located above the terrain with height h_3 , significantly bigger than zero.
+Notice that the points below d cannot see the edges adjacent to the vertex v.

-Figure 3: The shaded region is a simple polygon P constructed for a given terrain.
+Figure 3: The shaded region is a simple polygon T' constructed for a given terrain.